faishal882/jh-vcs/README.md

 ## Architectre

-The architecture i followed to bild this version control system is very much simailar to git.
+The architecture i followed to build this version control system is very much simailar to git.
 In this architecture every file is treated as `BLOB` and every directory is treated as a `TREE` a tree may conatin either one or more blobs and it may also contain another tree.
 First when the command `<executable> init` is being run it will create a folder named `.jh` this folder contains different information about the repository.
 When the programmer runs `<executable> commit "<commit-message>"` it first compresses the blob data and creates a unique